 Commuter students also have the option of purchasing meal plans with flex.
-See the Dining Services Office for more details and to purchase flex bucks at a discounted price.
+See the Dining Services Office for more details and to purchase Flex Bucks.

 Hours of Operation

 Dining hours are subject to change to accommodate occasional special campus events